 - are justified by supporting documentation in the patient’s medical record.

-Manual Medical Review
+Targeted Medical Review

 Losing your mind over modifiers?
 Watch our Modifier Open Forum webinar to learn how and when to use them.